Hey, I hope you are having great Saturday.

 If you would like to add another level of difficulty to this exercise, you can set up a cable crossover machine laterally right next to you.
 Grab a low hand cable attachment and work across your body in the same diagonal fashion as the previous exercises.
 Feel free to adjust the weight until it’s appropriate.

-Here are the 4 levels that you can do:
+Here are the four levels that you can do:

-There you have the amazing routines you can do with the 90-90 Inline Chop.
-Remember to keep a stable base by tightening your midsection; stay nice and tall as you move your shoulders diagonally from side to side.
+There are the amazing routines you can do with the 90-90 inline chop.
+Remember to keep a stable base by tightening your midsection.
+Stay nice and tall as you move your shoulders diagonally from side to side.

 Here’s a list of articles that might interest you: